The Murray Cod is one of the largest native freshwater fish in Australia and can be found throughout the Murray-Darling Basin system.

 To boost population numbers, PIRSA, in collaboration with relevant stakeholder groups, releases Cod fingerlings into the River Murray as part of the Murray Cod Stock Enhancement Program.

 The Murray Cod is treasured by recreational fishers, and catching one can be a challenging and exhilarating experience.

 PIRSA has simplified the way that Murray Cod can be handled once hooked and ready to be released back into the water.
 These handling methods make it easier for fishers to unhook a Murray Cod, with minimum adverse impact on the fish.

-Murray Cod must be handled with extreme care when catching and releasing.
-The following handling techniques are recommended:
+Murray Cod are fragile, particularly the larger ones, and must be handled with extreme care and respect.

 - avoid using light lines and playing the fish to exhaustion

 - use barbless hooks or barbless trebles on lures

 - use a knotless landing net to support the fish in the water

 - cut the line outside the mouth for deep hooked fish and don't try to remove the hook